DUI arrest and defense

 DUI when not driving

 Even if the State can prove that you were impaired, they still typically have to prove that you were either driving, operating or in actual physical control of your vehicle at the time.
-While it is illegal to be driving while impaired, it may not be a crime to be sleeping in the driver’s seat if your car doesn’t move, the engine is not running, and/or the key is not in the ignition.
+Driving while impaired is illegal but it’s not necessarily a crime to sleep in the driver’s seat, especially if the engine is not running.

-The vehicle’s location more or less shows that the person was driving before police showed up. for someone who was in the driver’s seat or close to it, the jury might lean toward finding that the driver was in control of the vehicle.
-The opposite is true if the person was asleep in the backseat or on the ground next to the car.
+The vehicle’s location more or less shows that the person was driving before police showed up.
+The jury might find that the driver was operating the vehicle if he or she was found in the driver’s seat or close to it.
+Then again, the situation is different if the person was sleeping in the backseat or was found outside of the car.

 Usually, if a driver doesn’t have keys, then a judge or jury often won’t convict.
-On the other hand, if the keys are within the driver’s reach or already in the ignition, then a driver will probably be found to have been in physical control.
+If the driver has had the keys in reach, then the judge or jury might believe that that the driver was in physical control.

 The issue of whether the engine is running, in combination with the driver’s location, is important.
-A person asleep in the driver’s seat, while the engine is running, is more likely in physical control than a person asleep under a blanket in the back seat while the engine is running.
+It is a common conclusion that a driver at the front seat is more likely in physical control than if that person was found from the back seat.

 The possibility of a sleeping driver waking up makes the location of where the driver is sleeping incredibly important.
-For example, a person sleeping it off behind the wheel can more easily start driving when awakened than someone sleeping it off in the backseat.
+For example, an Awakened person is more likely to start driving compared to a sleeping person in the backseat.